2016 Annual Conference of the Canadian Association of African Studies (CAAS)Published on June 14, 2018

 Each paper proposal will indicate the author’s name and affiliation, the title of the paper, an abstract (150-300 words), and a list of keywords.

 Each panel must consist of at least four papers.
 A panel proposal should include a title, a brief description (150-300 words), a list of topics to be covered, email addresses, and affiliations of panel members.

-The organizing committee, the Executive Committee of the association, and all of its members look forward to welcoming you to University of Ottawa in June 2015.
+The organizing committee, the Board of Directors of the association, and all of its members look forward to welcoming you at the University of Calgary in June 2016.

 CAAS Elections 2022: Nominee Bios

 Nominations for Vice-President Dr Grace Adeniyi-Ogunyankin Biography My name is Grace Adeniyi-Ogunyankin.
 I am an Assistant Professor and the Canada Research Chair in...